Balasubramanian-pg/SQL-Interview-Prep/Cheat Sheet/Classic Problems/Readme.md

 | **Same value in ALL related records** | NOT EXISTS with negation | `WHERE NOT EXISTS (SELECT 1 WHERE condition != expected)` | Check universal condition |
 | **Cumulative distinct count** | COUNT(DISTINCT) with window | Complex—usually requires self-join or specialized function | Running unique count |

+## Interview Power Moves

+When you encounter these patterns, mention:

+1. **"This is a classic N-per-group problem—I'll use ROW_NUMBER with PARTITION BY"** (shows pattern recognition)

+2. **"For consecutive sequences, the date minus ROW_NUMBER trick creates constant group identifiers"** (shows you know advanced techniques)